What Is Oleandrin, The New Drug That's Being Peddled As A COVID-19 "Cure"

 According to Newsweek, the president seemed familiar with the drug — but not necessarily as enthusiastic about it as Lindell had insinuated.
 Earlier this week, Trump told a reporter, "Is it something that people are talking about very strongly?
 We'll look at it....
 We're looking at a lot of different things," the outlet reports.
 He also said, "I've heard that name mentioned.
 We'll find out.
 I can get back to you later.
 Okay?"

 So what is this mysterious drug?
-According to Memorial Sloan Kettering Cancer Center (MSKCC), oleandrin is an extract from the Oleander plant, which is highly toxic.
+According to Memorial Sloan Kettering Cancer Centre (MSKCC), oleandrin is an extract from the Oleander plant, which is highly toxic.
 Consuming just one leaf of the plant could be fatal.
-Before it kills you, though, you might experience a ton of terrible side effects, including vomiting, abnormal heart rhythms, diarrhea, respiratory paralysis, and even coma.
+Before it kills you, though, you might experience a ton of terrible side effects, including vomiting, abnormal heart rhythms, diarrhoea, respiratory paralysis, and even coma.

 Some studies have looked into oleandrin to determine whether it has any benefits as a treatment for cancer, AIDS, or congestive heart failure.
 So far, there's no concrete evidence that the extract can treat any of these conditions.
 According to MSKCC, "Laboratory studies show some anticancer activity in cancer cell lines, but clinical trials have not evaluated the anticancer activities of oleandrin in humans."